CoolLibs/Lab/website/content/Tutorials/00-Discovery Series/03-A-simple-example.md

 ![Export Window](img/Tuto-A-simple-example/ExportWindow.png)

 :::info Did you know?
-Note that you can go to **View > Fixed aspect ratio** to change the aspect ratio and see how the image will look like, according to the chosen ratio, in the view panel.
+Note that you can go to &nbsp;<span class="icon-image"></span> **View > Fixed aspect ratio** in the menu bar to change the aspect ratio and see how the image will look like, according to the chosen ratio, in the view panel.
 :::

 And well done!
 We have a beautiful flower!